Developer(s) – Good-Feel Co.

-The first Yoshi game to be release on a home console since Yoshi’s Story back in 1998, Yoshi’s Woolly World stays true to the core mechanics of all the other Yoshi games released throughout the years, but also provides a level of challenge unseen in most other games on the Wii U. Whilst this game isn’t as creative or unique as Captain Toad: Treasure Tracker for example, It’s certainly a stern effort from Nintendo, and certainly goes above and beyond it’s Nintendo 64 counterpart.
+The first Yoshi game to be released on a home console since Yoshi’s Story back in 1998, Yoshi’s Woolly World stays true to the core mechanics of all the other Yoshi games released throughout the years, but also provides a level of challenge unseen in most other games on the Wii U. Whilst this game isn’t as creative or unique as Captain Toad: Treasure Tracker, for example, It’s certainly a stern effort from Nintendo, and certainly goes above and beyond it’s Nintendo 64 counterpart.

 Graphics – 8/10

-Deriving influence from the Wii game Kirby’s Epic Yarn, the scenery and style of the game is made up of cloth and woolly textures, which look extraordinarily realistic; even against video games developed in more advanced hardware than the Wii U. The many different worlds found in the game, in lieu of the franchise’s tradition, also have their own themes and elements similar to any Super Mario game.
+Deriving influence from the Wii game Kirby’s Epic Yarn, the scenery and style of the game are made up of cloth and woolly textures, which look extraordinarily realistic; even against video games developed in more advanced hardware than the Wii U. The many different worlds found in the game, in lieu of the franchise’s tradition, also have their own themes and elements similar to any Super Mario game.
 Whilst it may not be as varied as Yoshi’s Island, which had much more menacing locations as well as innocent-looking ones, it still quite a bit of variety about it compared to most other games.

 Gameplay – 8/10

 The mechanics and the objective of the game is more or less identical to that of both Yoshi’s Island and Yoshi’s Story; clear each level and fight the boss at the end of the world, rinse and repeat.
 What makes Woolly World different from the others, however, is not the level of challenge involved in simply clearing each level, but the challenge of completing every level to 100%.
-The secret levels in particular can prove extremely testing to clear.
+The secret levels, in particular, can prove extremely testing to clear.
 Nintendo wanted gamers to be able to explore every nook and cranny of every level to find every secret, but they certainly didn’t make doing that easy.
 But this isn’t to say that the game is inaccessible.
-For those who are having too much trouble with it, there is simplified version that can be played instead to suit both parties of gamer; something I think should be done with every other video game that can be considered overly hard.
+For those who are having too much trouble with it, there is a simplified version that can be played instead to suit both parties of a gamer; something I think should be done with every other video game that can be considered overly hard.

 Controls – 10/10